Eva-Kuk/unique-wings/TESTING.md

 ![home-page-after-change-color1](wireframes/readme/home-page-after-change-color1.png)
 ![home-page-after-change-color2](wireframes/readme/home-page-after-change-color2.png)

-2. AS a new user I want to be able to easily navigate the site, so that I can find what I need effectively.
+2. As a new user I want to be able to easily navigate the site, so that I can find what I need effectively.
     - No matter what page the user lands on, they can easily find and use the navigation bar which also is set fixed, being available at all times.
-    - The logo always leads back to the home page on small devices is a butterfy on medium and large devices is full name logo visible for the user and also HOME link on the dropdown-menu.
+    - The logo always leads back to the home page on small devices and is a butterfy on medium and large devices, with a full name logo visible for the user and also HOME link on the dropdown-menu.

 ![user-stories-desktop](wireframes/testing/user-stories-desktop.png)
 ![user-stories-mobile](wireframes/testing/user-stories-mobile.png)

-3. AS a new user I want to be able to access the website on a desktop and also mobile devices,  so that I can use it on a desktop or on the go.
+3. As a new user I want to be able to access the website on a desktop and also mobile devices,  so that I can use it on a desktop or on the go.
     - The website is responsive and tested on various devices as well as operating systems.
     - The footer is placed relative to the bottom of each page, so users will be able to see better website, especially on small devices.

-4. AS a general visitor I want to be able to contact the website owner,  so that I can make a query about the product, purchase, return policy, contribute blog.
+4. As a general visitor I want to be able to contact the website owner,  so that I can make a query about the product, purchase, return policy, contribute blog.
  - There is a contact link icon on the navbar and link "Contact Us" on the footer which redirects the user to the contact form
- - When the usser fills in the fields corectly the toast message will display The success message for the user.
+ - When the usser fills in the fields correctly the toast message will display The success message for the user.

 ![user-stories-contact](wireframes/testing/user-stories-contact.png)

-5. AS a general user I want to be able to view blogs,  so that I can get new information's about the shop, designers,fashion events, news.
+5. As a general user I want to be able to view blogs,  so that I can get new information's about the shop, designers, fashion events, news.
  - The site contains the Blog where the users can read information about the latest collecion, feed-news, designers, fashion
  - There is a link that directs the user to the contact page if he or she wishes to contribute to the blog.
  - There is the comment section on each blog post article, where registered users are able to leave their comment.
- - There is a Review History section on "My Profile" page where user can read and edit his blog comments.
+ - There is a Review History section on "My Profile" page where users can read and edit their blog comments.

 ![user-stories-blog](wireframes/testing/user-stories-blog.png)